4.9

 • Mentored 3 junior analysts, enhancing the team's collective problem-solving abilities.

-• Essential Elements: Include your job title, company name, and duration of employment.
+• Essential Elements: Include job title, company name, and employment dates for every role so the reader can quickly connect your responsibilities to your level of experience.

 Takeaway